neu-se/CS4530-Spring-2024/Assignments/project-grading.md

 #### Satisfactory:
 * Process overview contains a detailed description of the manner in which agile project management processes were used during the project (i.e., sprints, sprint reviews, retrospectives and blameless reviews).
 * It provides a summary of what was planned to happen in each sprint vs what actually happened, with a discussion of what was revised as a result.
+* It provides a short list of best practices for the project that you would suggest to future teams.
 * The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)

 #### Meets minimum requirements: